osome-iu/BEV/README.md

-# BEV
+# BEV (Bot Electioneering Volume)

-Bot Electioneering Volume
+The code will be release soon.